Journeys of People and Goods

 Livelihoods in Transition

 Today's journeys of people and goods are transforming Vietnam.
-The kilns of an historic ceramics industry continue to fire pots, and now more than ever the customers are scattered around the globe.
-A quiet hill town on the China border becomes a mecca for international travelers, but the region's traditional embroidered textiles--the symbol of a culture--become made-to-order tourist goods.
-And the highland forests, for millennia a source of food, clothing and livelihood, are threatened by regional and global demands for wood and exotic animals.
+The kilns of a historic ceramics industry continue to fire pots, and now more than ever the customers are scattered around the globe.
+A quiet hill town on the China border becomes a mecca for international travelers, but the region's traditional embroidered textiles—the symbol of a culture—become made-to-order tourist goods.
+And the highland forests, for millennia a source of food, clothing, and livelihood, are threatened by regional and global demands for wood and exotic animals.

 Ceramics in Motion

 The kilns of the Red River Delta have been hot for the better part of 500 years.
 In the 1400s and 1500s, ships carrying wares from the Delta made their way throughout Southeast Asia.
 Traders in caravans sold painted platters and shapely vases probably as far west as the shores of the Mediterranean.

 In the past, the village of Bat Trang, near Hanoi, produced bricks of such quality that folk poetry mentioned them by name.
 After centuries of diminished output, Bat Trang once again flourishes as the node of a far-flung trading network.
 Using modern technology--yet never abandoning traditional techniques--Bat Trang's potters make tableware for Japan, religious figurines for Taiwan and garden ceramics for North American nurseries.

 Once a quiet French hill resort near the Chinese border, the town of Sapa now draws tourists from around the world.
 Visitors admire dramatic mountain scenery, trek to remote Hmong and Yao villages to see women create batik and embroidered goods and bargain for made-for-tourist handicrafts in a lively marketplace.